RickRinewalt/pipeline/README.md

 1. [**GitHub Codespaces**](https://github.com/features/codespaces) - A free cloud-based container service provided by Microsoft which is really easy to setup and use.
 2. [**DevPod**](https://devpod.sh/) - A codespace-like environment which you can run anywhere.
 A bit more involved to setup but has certain advantages.

-DevPod is currently my preferred setup, but this is not for everyone.
+DevPod (the genericized version of Codespaces - see Side Note*) is currently my preferred setup, but this is not for everyone.
+It simply enables you to use your existing `devcontainer.json` spec in platforms beyond Codespaces—your laptop, local Docker, cloud, remote VM, Kubernetes cluster, etc. ([github.com][1], [loft.sh][2]).

 ### Claude Code setup
 1. Subscribe to **Claude Code**.